intelops/genval/README.md

 The generated binary, genval, will be available in the current working directory.
 You can move it to your PATH or use it from the current directory.

+## Quick Start

+For a quick start, pre-built templates for Dockerfile generation for popular languages can be found in the `./templates/inputs/dockerfile_input` folder.
+We also maintain all the default policies and input templates in a dedicated [repository](https://github.com/intelops/policyhub).

 # Welcome to Genval

 Genval provides a range of powerful modes for generating and validating configuration files across various technologies.
 Each mode serves specific purposes and can be accessed through Genval's main commands: